-Hundreds of Kenyans are staring at job losses after the country’s bank with biggest bad-loan book announced it was planning to close down some of its branches to cut costs.
+Hundreds of Job losses in the offing after Kenya's bank with biggest bad-loan book says it plans to close down its branches to cut costs

 National Bank of Kenya Ltd Chief Executive Officer Wilfred Musau said that the bank was considering closing some of its 85 branches to cut costs.